 If you want to dive more into these topics, below is a selection of research articles related to sodium supplementation in POTS, EDS and elderly orthostatic intolerance:

 Healthy, free-living individuals can achieve sodium balance through normal diet alone.
 It is recognized that, on average, people with Western-style diets already consume sufficient (or excess) sodium.
 Vitassium can help supply additional dietary sodium to specific populations who may benefit from higher sodium intake than average.
-In many cases, consumers seek to increase sodium intake as a first-line attempt to resolve certain underlying symptoms relating to high sodium excretion or poor sodium retention that is characteristic of conditions such as Postural Orthostatic Tachycardia Syndrome (POTS), Ehlers-Danlos syndrome (EDS) and Cystic Fibrosis (CF), often under the recommendation and guidance of their physician as a first line non-drug treatment along with additional fluid intake, exercise and other lifestyle changes.
+In many cases, consumers seek to increase sodium intake as a first-line attempt to resolve certain underlying symptoms relating to high sodium excretion or poor sodium retention that is characteristic of conditions such as Postural Orthostatic Tachycardia Syndrome (POTS) and Ehlers-Danlos syndrome (EDS), often under the recommendation and guidance of their physician as a first line non-drug treatment along with additional fluid intake, exercise and other lifestyle changes.

 Additional sodium intake can also be of benefit for certain people to assist with proper hydration.
 In the absence of sodium replacement, intake of fluid is associated with a decrease in thirst and an increased diuresis despite the continued presence of a significant fluid deficit.
 In combination with increased salt intake, proper hydration is key to preventable and treatable fluid imbalance.

 The following references are available as hyperlinks below, and major bullet points relating to the implementation of sodium supplementation are outlined for each article.